 I do hate neck-only sizing brass.
 In my opinion, it is not the best practice for live quarry shooting; how do I justify that?
 The problem with neck-only sizing is that after 3-6 firings, your loaded rounds can become tight on the bolt-to-chamber.
 Say you accidentally misplace a shot on an animal, and it needs a quick second shot to finish it, and your neck-sized brass does not chamber smoothly, or you must fiddle with it.
 That is not desirable in my eyes; that beast (deer, fox, rabbit), whatever it is, deserves a clean, humane death, NOT to be delayed and suffer.

-Some will argue that neck sizing will only prolong the brass's life, which is true as continual sizing will harden the brass, making it more suspectable to splitting and cracking.
-Still, with new modern brass and annealing techniques, there needs to be a better argument for neck-only sizing.
+Some will argue that neck sizing will help prolong the brass's life, which is partially true.
+Consecutive sizing can harden the brass, making it more brittle and susceptible to splitting and cracking.

 **Full-Length Sizing